Share this with a buddy!

 Tips for making vegan spanakopita

-• Fresh spinach: I highly recommend using fresh spinach for its vibrant green colour and its fresh taste, but frozen spinach will work all the same.
-Just thaw it and squeeze out all the liquid you can.
+• Fresh spinach: I highly recommend using fresh spinach for the best taste, but frozen spinach will work.
+Just thaw it and squeeze out as much liquid as you can.

 What to serve with vegan spanakopita